kxue43/shell-cmd-on-change/README.md

 # post-merge-hooks

-This repo implements two "post-merge" Git hooks which help users run a shell command if some specific files changed after a `git pull` from the remote.
+This repo implements two "post-merge" Git hooks which help users run a shell command if some specific files changed after a `git pull` from a remote branch or a `git merge` from a local branch.

 ## Introduction